ju-c/stars/README.md

 ## Others

+- [st3v3nmw/awesome-django-performance](https://github.com/st3v3nmw/awesome-django-performance) - A curated list of libraries, tools, blog articles, and books to help profile and optimize your Django project
 - [public-api-lists/public-api-lists](https://github.com/public-api-lists/public-api-lists) - A collective list of free APIs for use in software and web development 🚀 (Clone of https://github.com/public-apis/public-apis)
 - [joonspk-research/generative_agents](https://github.com/joonspk-research/generative_agents) - Generative Agents: Interactive Simulacra of Human Behavior
 - [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews